Aetherinox/csf-firewall/docs/docs/usage/prepost.md

         - `/usr/local/csf/bin/csfpost.sh`
         - `/etc/csf/csfpost.sh`

-    All folders above are automatically scanned when you start or restart CSF.
-You can add scripts to both locations if you choose.

-    You can also add your bash commands directly into the files `csfpre.sh` and `csfpost.sh` themselves.

 <br />

 ### Loader Folders

-When the [loader scripts](#loader-scripts) run, they check their designated folders for any custom scripts you’ve added.
-By placing your scripts in these folders, you can create firewall rules that are automatically applied every time CSF starts or restarts, ensuring your custom rules persist.
+When the [loader scripts](#loader-scripts) `/usr/local/csf/bin/csfpre.sh` and `/usr/local/csf/bin/csfpost.sh` run, they check specific folders to see if you have placed any custom bash scripts inside.
+By placing custom bash scripts in these folders, you can write bash scripts which assist with setting up custom firewall rules which are automatically applied every time CSF starts or restarts, ensuring your custom rules persist.

 <br />

 :aetherx-axd-folder: <!-- md:option /usr/local/include/csf/pre.d/ -->

-:   - Stores bash scripts that run **before** CSF applies its default iptables rules.
+:   - Your custom bash scripts will run **before** CSF applies any default iptables rules.
     - Scripts placed here run automatically every time CSF starts or restarts.

 :aetherx-axd-folder: <!-- md:option /usr/local/include/csf/post.d/ -->

-:   - Stores bash scripts that run **after** CSF applies its default iptables rules.
+:   - Your custom bash scripts will run **after** CSF applies any default iptables rules.
     - Scripts placed here run automatically every time CSF starts or restarts.

 ??? note "Defining A New Loader Folder"

-    The CSF loader folder which is scanned is defined within the loader files themselves.
-To change the folder that the loader uses, open `csfpre.sh` and `csfpost.sh` and change the following lines:
+    The CSF loader files `/usr/local/csf/bin/csfpre.sh` and `/usr/local/csf/bin/csfpost.sh` will look inside a specific folder for any custom bash scripts you have added.

+    If you wish to change the folder name / path used for storing your custom bash scripts, open these loader files and change the assigned variable toward the top of each file:

-    === ":aetherx-axd-command: csfpre.sh"
+    === ":aetherx-axd-command: /usr/local/csf/bin/csfpre.sh"

           ```shell
           path_csfpred="/usr/local/include/csf/pre.d"
           ```

-    === ":aetherx-axd-command: csfpost.sh"
+    === ":aetherx-axd-command: /usr/local/csf/bin/csfpost.sh"

           ```shell
           path_csfpostd="/usr/local/include/csf/post.d"